 Unless you’re a truly cash-only business, accepting debit and credit cards is a standard for any sized business.
 This is the most frequently used and widely accepted cashless payment option available.

 While credit cards have been in use for decades, another trend has emerged related to card payments: contactless credit and debit cards.
-Tap-to-pay is widely available and many newly issued cards are enabled with this technology.
+Tap to Pay is widely available, and many newly issued cards are enabled with this technology.

-One note of consideration is that while many businesses already accept credit and debit cards, the payment terminal needs to be enabled with contactless payment technology—meaning it may be time to upgrade hardware, or even your payment processor if you don’t currently support contactless pay.
+One note of consideration is that while many businesses already accept credit and debit cards, the payment terminal needs to be enabled with contactless payment technology—meaning it may be time to upgrade hardware, or even your payment processor, if you don’t currently support contactless pay.

 ACH